dudanogueira/Rocket.Chat.Botpress.OmnichannelConnector.App/README.md

 # Botpress Omnichannel Connector
 This app will allow you to connect your botpress bot with your Rocket.Chat server.

+**IMPORTANT!**
+A `Super Botpress Connector` is on planning.
+All efforts should be directed to this upcoming initiative, and not here.

 ## Do you need a bot?
 You can reach us [Open](https://open.rocket.chat/channel/bots), and find professional help for that.